-Melbourne School of Population and Global Health Human Ethics Advisory Group
+Melbourne School of Population Health Human Ethics Advisory Group

 The HEAG's role is to conduct a technical and ethical review of applications (and in some cases, provide approval) before they are submitted to one of the Human Ethics Sub-Committees (HESC).

 The HEAG will be looking for; adherence to guidelines, clear aims, feasibility, good design, justification, significance, risks, and benefits.

 Applications to HEAG should be written in language that an educated layperson could be expected to understand, avoiding the use of technical jargon wherever possible or explaining it if its use is absolutely necessary.